nuts-foundation/nuts-documentation/pages/architecture/flows.rst

 Registering consent
 *******************

 The diagram below shows the flow between two parties.
-The *actor* is the party that wants to retrieve some data about a patient and the *custodian* is the care organization holding the data.
+The *actor* is the party that wants to request some data about a patient and the *custodian* is the care organization holding the data.
 Both parties have their own information system (*XIS*) and both are running a Nuts node within their infrastructure.
 The Nuts registry has been omitted from the flow, but is used internally by the node for translating an organization identifier to endpoint.